raml-org/raml-spec/versions/raml-10/raml-10.md

 A resource type, like a resource, can specify security schemes, methods, and other nodes.
 A resource that uses a resource type inherits its nodes.
 A resource type can also use, and thus inherit from, another resource type.
 Resource types and resources are related through an inheritance chain pattern.
 A resource type definition MUST NOT incorporate nested resources.
 A resource type definition cannot be used to generate nested resources when the definition is applied to a resource.
 A resource type definition does not apply to its own existing nested resources.

 A trait, like a method, can provide method-level nodes such as description, headers, query string parameters, and responses.
 Methods that use one or more traits inherit nodes of those traits.
 A resource and resource type can also use, and thus inherit from, one or more traits, which then apply to all methods of the resource and resource type.
-Traits are related to methods through a mixing pattern.
+Traits are related to methods through a mixin pattern.

 ### Declaring Resource Types and Traits